Sigurs/image-digest/README.md

 One huge requirement for me was to keep this easily transferable, thus a bash script.

 Notable features:
- - Uses `$HOME/.docker/config.json` as credential sources when needed.
+ - Uses `$HOME/.docker/config.json` as credential source.
  - Defaults to latest if no tag is given.
  - Supports different architectures with --arch.